Ask the Expert: Do I Need An Architect?

 Question: I found my house plan on my own.
 Are you willing to work with me to make it work for my lot?
 And make a few tweaks to the design?

-To help you achieve your vision for your custom home, we can walk through a plan you are considering and provide a second set of eyes on it before you purchase the plan.
-We also have home designers and architects we can contract on an hourly basis to assist with adjusting a purchased plan to fit your needs.
+To help you achieve your vision for your custom home, we can walk through a plan you are considering and provide a second set of eyes on it before you purchase the house plan.
+We also have home designers and architects we can contract on an hourly rate to assist with adjusting a purchased plan to fit your needs.

-Getting Started with An Architect
+Getting Started with A Residential Architect

-When to Bring in A Builder?
+When to Bring in A Builder for Your Custom Home Design?

 Question: Is the best time to bring a builder into the process of designing my custom home?